 or even coma and a permanent vegetative state.

 Additionally, an overdose can have emotional and mental health consequences for a person.
-If an individual almost died, the experience could have been traumatic and lead to anxiety, depression, PTSD or other mental health conditions.
+If an individual almost died from a drug overdose, the experience could have been traumatic and lead to anxiety, depression, PTSD or other mental health conditions.

 Seeking Help Immediately